 These days, the remaining fleet seems to be mainly broken bikes, at least in my experience.
 In November 2018, Mobike also quietly doubled the rates for pay-per use from $0.50/20 min to $0.99/20 min.
 Good thing you can never find a working Mobike, then.

 While Mobike isn’t making headlines like Ofo is, it’s almost definitely fading away.
 I personally stopped using it after I was charged $5 for parking my Mobike in a LTA-designated parking lot, but didn’t scan the QR code.
 There was no way for me to scan the QR code retroactively.
 Screw you, Mobike.

 The major drawback is the very small fleet size compared to the other players, so you cannot rely on them for commuting.
 You can still try your luck at places like East Coast Park where they’re a bit more common.
-If you get a monthly pass for $5, make sure you limit your rides to 30 minutes or you’ll be charged.
+If you get a monthly pass, make sure you limit your rides to 30 minutes or you’ll be charged.

-The bikes themselves are actually very pleasant to ride.
-Some even have baby seats and pet baskets, but those cost more.
+The bikes themselves are usually in decent condition to ride, but I wouldn’t use them for long-distance commuting as they get tiring.
+Some have baby seats and pet baskets, but those cost more.
 (The rates are written on the bikes themselves.)

 Have you tried bike-sharing apps?
 Which do you swear by?
 Tell us in the comments.

 Personal finance tips delivered to your inbox!